-The Big River Dry Bags come in sizes ranging from 8L, 13L, 20L, 35L, to 65L ($25-65).
+The Big River Dry Bags come in sizes ranging from 3L, 5L, 8L, 13L, 20L, 35L, to 65L ($28-65).
 They are made with TPU-laminated 420-denier nylon, Hypalon attachment points and lash points, fully taped reinforced seams, and an oval-shaped base to resist rolling around.

-This assortment of bags weighs from 2 to 12 ounces.
+This assortment of bags weigh from 3 to 10.3 ounces.
 They are waterproof, a good balance between lightweight and durable, and just plain great for protecting your gear.

-If you are organizing a group whitewater or river trip, or even a friends and family float trip, these bags are the best for easy organization and packing; with choices of six different colors across various sizes, it’s easy to color-coordinate bags with contents.
+If you are organizing a group whitewater or river trip, or even a friends and family float trip, these are probably the best dry bags for easy organization and packing; with choices of six different colors across various sizes, it’s easy to color-coordinate bags with contents.

 This new dry bag from Sea to Summit marries a lightweight (but still protective) dry bag fabric with the carrying convenience of a hands-free bag.

-The Sea to Summit Lightweight Sling Dry Bag ($24-29) is 10 or 20 L, and can work for day or overnight river trips.
+The Sea to Summit Lightweight Sling Dry Bag ($25-30) is 10 or 20 L, and can work for day or overnight river trips.
 It’s made with a 70-denier waterproof fabric with a 10,000mm water column rating, a Hypalon durable roll-top closure, and a D-ring attachment point at the buckle.
-At first, I was a bit skeptical of the sling design.
-But it works and carries great.
+At first, we were a bit skeptical of the sling design, but it carries great.

 The other great feature of this dry bag is the roll-top closure and buckle configuration.
 The strap is on a swivel ring, so it always orients the right way — making this bag just as easy to use as any other rolltop.

 If you’ve never used a dry bag with a valve, it’s time you tried it.
-Until we tried this design, we’d never been able to get this much air out of my dry bag with ease.
-The PurgeAir valve is ingenious,” raved one tester, who used the 20L dry bag on a multiday trip over rapids, wakes, and long stretches of glassy water.
-The valve makes the Discovery Dry Bag ($30-40) easy to pack and unpack frequently.
+Until we tried this design, we’d never been able to get this much air out of our dry bag with so much ease.
+The PurgeAir valve is ingenious.

 One caveat: the fully welded seams are durable and reinforce waterproofness, but the exterior PVC-free material is not very durable.
-We carabiner-clipped a half-loaded 10L Discovery View Dry Bag to my other dry-bag backpack for a 0.2-mile approach to the water.
-After setting down the gear for a break, a bush had poked tiny holes in the Discovery.”
+We carabiner-clipped a half-loaded 10L Discovery View Dry Bag to another dry-bag backpack for a steep 0.2-mile approach hike to the water’s edge.
+After setting down the gear for a quick water break in the heat, a bush poked tiny holes in the Discovery.